-In March 2017, the Greater Cambridge City Deal Executive Board agreed to a feasibility study of Rural Travel Hubs in South Cambridgeshire.
-A feasibility study was commissioned by working with 10 parish councils to understand the requirements of a Rural Travel Hub and the best locations for pilot sites.
+In spring 2017, the Greater Cambridge City Deal Executive Board agreed to a feasibility study of Rural Travel Hubs in South Cambridgeshire.
+A feasibility study was commissioned and liaised with 10 parish councils to understand the requirements of a Rural Travel Hub and the best locations for pilot sites.

 Spring to autumn 2017 – Phase 1 (Complete): Undertaking a feasibility study to determine two locations in South Cambridgeshire that would be suitable for pilot sites to test the concept of a Rural Travel Hub.

-Winter 2018 – Phase 2 (tbc): Developing the designs of the identified hubs alongside local communities.
-The Greater Cambridge Partnership Executive Board will decide the next steps of the project in the February 2018 meeting.
+Winter to summer 2018 – Phase 2 (Ongoing): Developing the designs of the identified rural travel hubs alongside local communities.

 Further phases will include the construction of the Rural Travel Hub pilot sites and evaluation of their success.
 Following this, it is our ambition to establish multiple Rural Travel Hubs in South Cambridgeshire.

 WHITTLESFORD TRANSPORT MASTER PLANNING EXERCISE